quasar-finance/quasar/LOCALNET.md

 This will send a bank transfer from `node0`'s `main` address, to another quasar address `quasar1khfcjt5w0dfjgkcudlrnnun2rtq359ulrgv7gw`.

-You can control the balance after the transfer:
+You can check the balance after the transfer:

 ```bash
 curl http://localhost:1300/bank/balances/quasar1khfcjt5w0dfjgkcudlrnnun2rtq359ulrgv7gw